oVirt/ovirt-site/source/feature/autorecovery.html.md

 ### Behavior

 *   Autorecovery feature will allow the backend to recover some of the objects automatically after a temporary failure.
-Initially only hosts and storage domains entities will support this feature.
+Initially only automatic recovery of hosts and storage domains will be supported.
 *   Autorecovery can be enabled for each object of the above entity types.
 The engine will try to recover it periodically as long as the autorecovery is set to true.
 *   The recovery logic (at least in the first iteration) will not check the reason why the object got into Not Operational/Inactive state
 *   AuditLog will be limited to be issued once every 3 hours for unsuccessful recovery.